 If you don’t have any evident symptoms, lab testing may generally diagnose prediabetes or diabetes.

-Tests to diagnose you have insulin resistance syndrome include the same tests to know whether you have diabetic.
+Tests to diagnose you have insulin resistance syndrome include the same tests to know whether you have diabetes.
 Insulin resistance tests include;

 - A1C test.